 To make downloading your website as easy as possible GrabzIt provides a scrape template.
-Just click on this template link to get started.

 Once clicked your scrape will be created.
 Next, go to the Target Websites(s) tab and enter the URL of the website to download in the Target URL text box.
 Then click Assign Target and wait for a second or two.